GetJobber/atlantis/docs/proposals/TEMPLATE.md

 ## Design Patterns

 <*Describe the design goal of this component.
 What is the design purpose of this component?
-How do it's responsibilities relate to other components?
+How do its responsibilities relate to other components?
 Is there anything else that is important to describe?>*

 ## Wireframe